Retirement income statistics: what is the average retirement income in the US?

 What is the average retirement income by state?

-The average retirement income varies by state, with Washington, New York, and Maryland among the top.
+The average retirement income varies by state, with Washington, New York, and Maryland having the highest average income.

 Let’s take a look at each state’s average income: